sergiy79/codecombat/Testing.md

 * Run coco-brunch
 * Run coco-client-test-runner

-A Chrome browser should show appear.
+A Chrome browser should appear.
 You can minimize it; it's karma running the tests.
 Whenever client side code changes or tests change, karma should run the tests from /test/app in that extra browser window and show results in the terminal.